RanRhoads84/debgpt7.8-with-vectorDB/README.md

 Debian development, in any extent.

-Essentially, the idea of this tool is to gather some pieces of Debian-specific knowledge, combine them together in a prompt, and then send them all to the LLM.
+Essentially, the idea of this tool is to gather some pieces of Debian/Linux-specific knowledge, combine them together in a prompt, and then send them all to the LLM.
 This tool provides convenient functionality for automatically retrieving information from BTS, buildd, Debian Policy, system manual pages, tldr manuals, Debian Developer References, etc. It also provides